openshift/aro-e2e/ansible/README.md

 ...ansible output...
 ```

-`ANSIBLE_VERBOSITY` may be set to 3 to enable debug output of host facts for the Ansible container and the jumphost, if used.
+Set `ANSIBLE_VERBOSITY=2` to enable debug output of host facts for the Ansible container and the jumphost, if used.